 Compromised safety

-Underfunding also has a significant impact on performance and safety within healthcare environments.
+Lack of funding in healthcare also has a significant impact on performance and safety within healthcare environments.
 A lack of investment leads to an under-pressure workforce that is often unable to meet the expected standards of care.
 Maternity underfunding in the UK is an excellent example.

 In March 2022, the Royal College of Midwives called out the UK Government’s record on maternity funding, which they argue “leaves some NHS trusts and boards basing midwifery staffing levels on what they can afford, not women and baby’s needs” (RCM).
-It argues that growing demands on maternity services are exacerbated by years of underfunding to “create a perfect storm of factors affecting maternity safety and quality” (RCM).
+It argues that growing demands on maternity services are exacerbated by years of healthcare underfunding to “create a perfect storm of factors affecting maternity safety and quality” (RCM).

 Treatment delays